What is CPC?

 The term CPC stands for cost per click.

 Essentially, it is a method of billing that companies use to place online ads on various sites.
-However, the definition can be muddled a bit because the term is often used synonymously with PPC.
+However, the definition is often muddled a bit because the term is often used synonymously with PPC.

-Therefore, to understand CPC advertising in its fullest, it is best first to know a few things about PPC advertisements and how they work.
+Therefore, to completely understand CPC advertising to its fullest, it is best first to know a few things about PPC advertisements and how they work.

 PPC Basics

-This is usually done by one of two ways—CPM or PPC.
+Typically this is done one of two ways—CPM or PPC.

-CPM, or cost per thousands, represents the number of impressions (viewers) in thousands that your ad receives, regardless of how many times it was actually clicked on.
+CPM, or cost per mille (the Latin and old French word for thousand), represents the number of impressions (viewers) in thousands that your ad receives, regardless of how many times it was actually clicked on.

-However, with this model, if your ad runs on a well-frequented site, you could be charged thousands without anyone actually paying attention to or clicking on your specific ad.
+However, with this model, if your ad runs on a well-frequented site, they could charge you could be charged thousands with no one actually paying attention to or clicking on your specific ad.

 What is CPC: Cost Per Click in Detail

 What is CPC in marketing?
-The CPC, which stands for pay per click, is the actual price paid each time someone clicks on one of those PPC ads or banners.
+The CPC, which stands for cost per click, is the actual price paid each time someone clicks on one of your PPC ads or banners.

-Most often it is used when advertisers or companies have a specific budget, usually a daily or monthly one.
+It’s most often used when advertisers or companies have a specific budget, usually a daily or monthly one.

 For example, let’s say you use a network that charges $1 per click, and your daily budget is set to $1000.
-That would mean that you could get no more than 1000 clicks per day.
-After that number has been reached, the website your ad is appearing on will simply remove your ad for the remainder of the day.
+That would mean that you could get only 1000 clicks per day.

 Each click is a visit or type of communication with your website, landing page, or company product and shows how much attention your product or site is getting from the public.

-When you invest in a PPC campaign of any kind, it is this attention you’re buying.
+When you invest in a PPC campaign of any kind, this is the attention you’re buying.
 Which means the cost per click is pretty significant.
 If you’re paying too much, the return on investment (ROI) will not be worth it and cause you to lose money instead.

 However, underpaying is possible too.
-At first, it may seem like that means you are saving money.
-But just like most things, you get what you pay.
+At first, it may seem like that means you’re saving money.
+But just like most things, you get what you pay for.

 Paying less than average may seem ideal, but it may not be identifying and targeting clicks that are valuable to you.
 The key is to find clicks that are both of guaranteed quality and inexpensive.